matt2313/compilerConstruction/README.md

   - The `-c` option actually compiles the code
   - The `-out` option sets the filename of the compiled file
   - The `-s` option simulates the generated machine instructions and shows the return value
+  - The `-exp` option is used for testing, and checks that the evaluated or simulated program matches the given input

 ## Syntax in a Nutshell